Site icon Our Breathing Planet

 Gates of Hell Facts

-Gates of Hell Physical Characteristics
+Gates of Hell Physical Description

 The accidentally created cavern now known as the Gates of Hell measures about 66 feet (20 m) deep.
 The heat from the perpetual flames also created a permanent pool of bubbling mud known as a mud pot.